robertoeg97/Raft-Distributed-Consensus-Protocol/README.md

 # Distributed Consensus with Raft

- Due to academic integrity, the project source code and detailed report are private.
+The project source code and detailed report are private and can be shared conditionally upon request.
 This public summary outlines the core objectives, challenges, and achievements.
-Code/reports cannot be shared, even on request.

 ## Project Overview